the wizard of warp, the queen of the corkscrew twist, rachel the writer

 Have her suspicions her husband has been sleeping with other women been right all along?
 Did she fall in love with the man she married or his money?
 Which bothers her most, cheater or murderer?

-Despite her best efforts, Abby knows reason doesn’t live where wrath does.
 The possibilities spin in her mind, and pulse racing, she considers calling the police, but when she checks the basement again, the body is gone.
-And then, Jasper walks through the front door like he hasn't been gone at all, smiling like the world hasn’t shifted.
+And then, Jasper walks through the front door, light as air, smiling like the world hasn’t shifted.

-Now, with reality splintering at its edges, Abby must untangle a nightmarish tapestry of secrets and deceit, facing the question she doesn't want to ask: what truth is so terrible you’d kill to protect it?
+Now, with reality splintering at its edges, Abby must untangle a nightmarish tapestry of secrets and deceit, facing the one question she doesn’t want to ask: what truth is so terrible you’d kill to protect it?

 The Tangled Webs We Weave is a chilling plunge into domestic terror, where madness smolders behind perfect smiles and loyalty is the first thing to rot.
 In this unnerving tale of psychological suspense, darkness doesn’t just lurk.
 It pretends to be love.